floriansemm/Log4PhpBundle/README.md

 Log4PhpBundle
 ==================================

 This is an experimental Bundle whitch supports the [Log4Php] in your Symfony2-Project.

+It also includes a log-reader

 [Log4Php]: http://logging.apache.org/log4php/